-Just as the appeal to consensus stresses people over logic, subsequent debate will also focus on the merits of individuals and their worthiness to be included or excluded from the conversation.
+Just as the appeal to consensus stresses people over logic, any subsequent debate will also focus on the merits of individuals and their worthiness to be included or excluded from the conversation.
 This situation runs the risk of the No True Scotsman fallacy whereby one excludes a contradictory opinion on the grounds that no one who could possibly hold such an opinion is worth consideration.
-For example, if one assumes "no true gadol" would permit the use of electricity on Shabbat, then anyone would permit the use of electricity on Shabbat would be automatically disqualified as a legitimate halakhic opinion.
+For example, if one assumes “no true gadol” would permit the use of electricity on Shabbat, then anyone would permit the use of electricity on Shabbat would be automatically disqualified as a legitimate halakhic opinion.

 Debates over inclusion and exclusion for consensus are susceptible to social manipulations as well.
-Since these determinations imply a hierarchy or rank of some sort, attempts which disturb an existing order may be met with various forms of bullying or intimidation - either in terms of giving too much credit to one opinion or individual or not enough deference to another.
+Since these determinations imply a hierarchy or rank of some sort, attempts that disturb an existing order may be met with various forms of bullying or intimidation – either in terms of giving too much credit to one opinion or individual or not enough deference to another.
 Thus any consensus reached on this basis would not be not based out of genuine agreement, but fear of reprisals.
-The consensus of the collective may be similarly manipulated through implicit or overt marketing as a way to artificially besmirch or enhance someone's reputation.
-7
+The consensus of the collective may be similarly manipulated through implicit or overt marketing as a way to artificially besmirch or enhance someone’s reputation.6

 One may suggest that the preeminent halakhic authorities who are cited are themselves determined by some form of communal or rabbinic consensus.
 The problem with this suggestion is the obvious tautology, that an arbitrary consensus is itself determined by another arbitrary consensus without justification.
 In this case halakhic discourse becomes hopelessly circular and effectively reducible to the argument, “what we say is true simply because we say it is so.”